A few years ago, I made the decision that I wanted to build my first Christmas light show.

 The selection of different effects is pretty vast, and as you gain an understanding

-There are not a lot of “pre-built” sequences available for Vixen, so you’re going to be rolling your own FX and building them into sequences.
+There are not a lot of “pre-built” sequences available for Vixen, so you’re going to be rolling your own FX and building them into sequences instead of buying them.

 Some folks find this to be their favorite part of making a display – I enjoy it a good deal myself.
 It does take a great deal of time, especially if you want to be particular or do complex effects.